-Prerequisites: EN 105, EN 106, passing the Writing Competency Test, and 60 credit hours.
+Prerequisites: EN 105, EN 106 and 60 credit hours.

 This course is the third course in the required writing sequence at Park University.
 It emphasizes professional writing skills and expectations in various disciplines while developing further basic writing skills.
 Specific departmental courses may be deemed equivalent and will be used to satisfy this course.
 The course will have three sections as follows: